 See description for HIST 271.
-HSS; Prereq: sophomore standing, previous course work in
+HSS; Prereq: sophomore standing, previous course work in history or permission of the instructor; CL: HIST 271; May be repeated for credit.
+DV; P. Gold

 RELS 283 Philosophy of Religion

 See description for PHIL 283.
 Prereq: sophomore standing or permission of the instructor; CL: PHIL 283; L. Factor